AdguardTeam/KnowledgeBaseDNS/docs/intro.md

 ## Why use DNS for content blocking?

 Absolutely everything is connected to the Internet these days, from TV to smart light bulbs, from mobile devices to smart auto.
 And where the Internet is, there are ads and trackers.
-In this case, a browser-based ad blocker seems to be not enough.
+In this case, a browser-based ad blocker has proven insufficient.
 To get a better protection, use DNS in combination with VPN and ad blocker.

 Using DNS for content blocking has some advantages as well as obvious flaws.
 On the one hand, DNS has no blind spots since it observes all devices and not just the browsers.
 But, on the other hand, DNS blocking alone cannot provide cosmetic filtering.